 Although same sex-marriage legislation is now in force, it remains the case that it is not legally possible for same-sex couples to marry in the Church of England.

 It’s possible to get married in a church that’s away from where you live if you have a certain kind of connection with it.
 You may be legally connected to a number of churches in different ways.

 The wedding must take place between 8am and 6pm on any day.

 Guidelines for divorcees

 There are special guidelines on marriage in the church if you are divorced.
-There may well be a way forward, but you will need to talk your Vicar about your situation to explore the possibilities for you.
+There may well be a way forward, but you will need to talk The Revd Gary Noyes about your situation to explore the possibilities for you.

 Reading of Banns

 Most Church of England marriages will require banns to be published before the wedding can take place.
 You won’t need to arrange banns until about four months before your wedding date.